 - As excited and motivated as you may be to get started, we recommend starting off on this path with a smaller, more affordable project.
 Chances are that mistakes will be made, deadlines may not be met, and that it may very well take longer to sell off your project.
 Lessen the stress by not biting off more than you can chew- at least not on the first feast!

 - Hire Pros!
 Unless you’re truly the “Jack of All Trades” (and hopefully a licensed one), you should have a team of professionals ready to tackle everything from structural elements, to electrical, plumbing, and paint.
 Research and ask for referrals.

 - Make sure all your permits are in order.
 One of the biggest frustrations for first-time flippers is the realization (usually an afterthought) of the headaches associated with not having, or waiting on the appropriate permits to move forward with your planned renovation(s).

 - Get the numbers right… or as close as possible.
 We’re talking about all the numbers you need to consider when bidding on the home, the contracts/contractors, permits, materials, and of course the price at which the home will be listed once complete.

 Choosing to Invest

-Should you still like to pursue the “Flip Zone” then by all means, go for them.
-But, If you simply want to Invest into pre-vetted development opportunities with higher returns- we’re an Expert.
+If you would still like to pursue the “Flip Zone” then, by all means, go for them.
+But, If you simply want to Invest in pre-vetted development opportunities with higher returns- we’re an Expert.
 Our complete online crowdfunding real estate investment platform offers such passive investors with high quality, pre-vetted projects for investing.
 Through Crowdfunding platform and our Expert team with their skin in the game, you can lower the risk and increase your profits.
 Check out our current exclusive crowdfunding investment opportunities and Invest Now.